Lori Loughlin Didn’t Know About Her Daughter’s Allegedly Fake Crew Resume, Inside Sources Say

 “They didn’t have anything to do with it.
 The handwritten part isn’t in any of their writing.
 They don’t even know enough about crew to know what awards are prestigious or not.
 They are not capable of falsifying a resume like that, because that’s not their world,” an inside source said.

-So if Loughlin and Giannulli didn’t create the fake profile then who did?
+So if Loughlin and Giannulli didn’t create the fake profile, then who did?
 The pair were reportedly working with Rick Singer, the mastermind of the cheating scheme.
-He in turn was working with an official at the University of Southern California.
+He, in turn, was working with an official at the University of Southern California.
 It’s likely that this official would have known what recruiters were looking for from potential candidates and thus was able to dress up this profile to make it as desirable as possible.

 “This application was not filled out by anyone in the Giannulli family.
 It was filled out unbeknownst to them by someone at USC,” the inside source confirmed.